FlawlessNa/Legends/README.md

 - [ ] When target is reached (end of movement), force release keys
 - [ ] there's clearly a "preference" to jump on rope from the right side, might want to figure out why?
 - [ ] Ability for each MinimapGrid to fine-tune the calc_cost function
-- [ ] Movement mechanics (new system):
-  - Find objects and potentially tiles on the screen that can be used as reference points for movement
-  - Solution 1:
-    - Can either use ORB feature matching or template matching to find them
-    - Can use optical flow to track movement of these objects
-  - Use known on-screen location of objects, combined with known VR coordinates, and known on-screen location of character, to determine VR coordinates of character
-  - Refactor pathing/movements/actions to use VR coordinates instead of minimap coordinates
-  - Note: This might require to properly code all physics standard kinetic equations as well
 - [ ] Refactoring of movement_mechanics to be cleaner
 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
 - [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)